Rokyyz/unit2/project2/documentation.md

 17. Serial library to work with Arduino in Python
 18. Time library to create pauses between readings from DHT sensors

-## 1. The gathered data and graphs provide a visual representation of the Humidity and Temperature values inside a student's room for minimum of 48 hours.
+## 1. The gathered data and graphs provide a visual representation of the Humidity and Temperature values inside (local) and outside (remote) a student's room for a minimum of 48 hours.

 ## 2. The local data will be recorded using a set of 3 sensors around the dormitory.

-## 3. The solution provides mathematical modeling for the humidity and temperature levels in the room, both linear and non-linear models.
+## 3. The solution provides a non-linear mathematical modelling for the humidity and temperature levels both inside and outside the room.

 ## 4. The solution provides a comparative analysis of the humidity and temperature levels in the room using mean, standard deviation, minimum, maximum, and median.